 What is public liability insurance?

 Public liability insurance covers you if a customer or member of the public makes a claim against your business relating to injury or property damage.
-With Direct Line for Business Public Liability Insurance you can get different levels of cover to suit the nature of your business.
+With Direct Line's Public liability insurance you can get different levels of cover to suit the nature of your business.

 Public liability insurance is there in case you find yourself on the end of a compensation claim.